BeejBeachBall/Hospital_Management_System_Tkinter/README.md

 GUI Practice using Tkinter.

-Practicing how to make GUI with Tkinter.
+Practicing how to make GUI and simple database with Tkinter.
 Hospital management system that keeps tracks of medication and dosage.

 Patient Management System that tracks medication and its pertinent information.